UCL-ARC/Mutein/Pipelines/geneprot/dev_todo.md

 - Run the manual regression tests

 #### dev todo list
-- The override of the time or array for a batch needs to make sense
-- need to make sure the covid batch still works on hpc
 - need to scope out how long things could take
-- I might need to change the scripts now to be HPC-splittable on a per-gene basis?
+- how do I run and aggregate multiple structures for a gene?
+- need a yaml that takes papramaters and lists

 -------------------------------------------------------------------